The 20 Best Laryngeal Cleft Doctors Near Me in Washington, US

 Offers Telehealth

-Elizabeth Dunham is a General Surgeon in Wenatchee, Washington.
+Elizabeth Dunham is a General Surgeon practicing medicine in Wenatchee, Washington.
 Dr. Dunham is rated as an Experienced provider by MediFind in the treatment of Laryngeal Cleft.
-Her top areas of expertise are Ruptured Eardrum, Perichondritis, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Low Nasal Bridge, and Laryngectomy.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Ruptured Eardrum, Perichondritis, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP), Nasal Septal Hematoma, and Laryngectomy.

 What is the definition of Laryngeal Cleft?